2018 West Virginia Senate election: Results summary

 All results are certified by the Secretary of State of West Virginia.

+Predictions

-Senate President Election
+Senate president election

 On January 9, 2019, the West Virginia Senate convened to elect a President for the 84th West Virginia Legislature.
-The incumbent President, Mitch Carmichael, was nominated by Randy Smith.
+The incumbent president, Mitch Carmichael, was nominated by Randy Smith.
 The nomination was then seconded by Charles Trump.
 Roman Prezioso received a nomination from Bob Beach, which was seconded by Ron Stollings.
-In a 19 to 14 vote, Mitch Carmichael was re-elected President of the Senate, having received the support of the eighteen other Republicans present, as well as Senator Prezioso.
+In a 19 to 14 vote, Mitch Carmichael was re-elected president of the Senate, having received the support of the eighteen other Republicans present, as well as Senator Prezioso.
 Mike Maroney, a Republican, was the sole absent member.